 With Cooks Glute Hip Bridge and the tennis ball, you can relax your psoas muscle, in turn allowing your glutes and hamstrings to contract.

 Lie on your back with your feet flat on the floor.
 Place a tennis ball on your ribs and bring your left knee up to your chest to hold the tennis ball in place.

 The focus of your right foot should be on the heel, with your toes raised.
 While keeping the tennis ball tight against the ribs, extend the hip.
 Perform 2 sets of 12 repetitions on each leg.

 This is a great exercise to work your glutes in a functional way by isolating each glute individually.

-Stand on your left foot with a dumb bell in the right hand.
+Stand on your left foot with a dumbbell in your right hand.
 Flex the hip back as if you were sitting, as your torso stays upright.
-Touch the right dumb bell to the left foot.
+Touch the right dumbbell to the left foot.
 Perform 2 sets of 10 repetitions on each leg.

 Now that your glutes are warm, let’s work them out!